DarrenInwood/pi-naim-av2/README.md

 Stretch goal, allow a Chromecast Audio plugged in to the AV2 to also be detected and auto-power on/switch inputs/control volume.

+## Hardware

+Aside from the obvious audio connections between your Pi, TV, and AV2, you will need a USB-RS232 dongle cable connected between the Pi and the AV2's serial port.

+You will also need to change the 'DATA' setting on the AV2 to 'EXT' - the default is 'RC5'.
+This tells the AV2 to listen to incoming messages on the RS-232 port.

 ## Development

 ### Set up a dev environment